 Learn in person, on a TAFE NSW campus.
 Depending on your course, your classroom could include purpose-built spaces like art studios, mechanical workshops, laboratories or bakeries.
 When you study on campus, you will receive a timetable of when you need to be on campus to attend.

-We're here for you.
-Get help and assistance with nearly every aspect of your study life - from study support and student resources, to counselling, guidance, and help finding jobs or accommodation.
+Get help with almost every part of student life.
+From study support and resources to counselling and finding jobs or accommodation.